-On behalf of South Tampa Law Group posted in divorce on Monday, June 20, 2016.
+On behalf of North Tampa Legal Group posted in divorce on Monday, June 20, 2016.

 While actor Johnny Depp is in the middle of a potentially expensive divorce to Amber Heard, experts say that the recent sale of his extensive art collection is probably unrelated.
 It was in the planning stages before the two announced their divorce.
 Since the two were only married for 15 months, it is unlikely the paintings would have been considered marital property anyway.
 Nevertheless, the situation brings to light the process of a divorce “fire sale.”